-NATO’s response to hybrid threats
+Countering hybrid threats

 - NATO is prepared to assist any Ally against hybrid threats as part of collective defence.
-The Alliance has developed a strategy on its role in countering hybrid warfare to help address these threats.
+The Alliance has developed a strategy for its role in countering hybrid warfare to help address these threats.

 - NATO is strengthening its coordination with partners, including the European Union, in efforts to counter hybrid threats.

-- NATO’s Joint Intelligence and Security Division has a hybrid analysis branch, that helps improve situational awareness.
+- NATO’s Joint Intelligence and Security Division has a hybrid analysis branch that helps improve situational awareness.

 The speed, scale and intensity of hybrid threats have increased in recent years.
 Being prepared to prevent, counter and respond to hybrid attacks, whether by state or non-state actors, is a top priority for NATO.